E3SM-Project/gdess/README.md

 git pull
 ```

-###### 🌍  Create conda environment and install dependencies:
+🌍 Create conda environment and install dependencies.

-💥 Important: Replace “myenv” with the preferred name of your environment, e.g. "e3sm_co2_diagnostics".
+*Note: Replace “myenv” with the preferred name of your environment, e.g. "e3sm_co2_diagnostics".
-From here on we’ll always use “myenv” to refer to our environment.
+From here on we’ll use “myenv” to refer to our environment.*

 ```shell script
 conda create -n "myenv" python=3.8